Equitrans Midstream Corporation (ETRN) attracts a new wave of investors despite economic turmoil - The Dwinnex

 Dividends & Splits

-With its trailing 12-month dividend rate of 0.60, ETRN has a forward annual dividend rate of 0.60.
-Against a Trailing Annual Dividend Yield of 7.61%, it implies a Forward Annual Dividend Yield of 8.22%.
+ETRN’s forward annual dividend rate is 0.60, up from 0.60 a year ago.
+Against a Trailing Annual Dividend Yield of 7.59%, it implies a Forward Annual Dividend Yield of 8.22%.

 Earnings Estimates

-The firm’s stock currently is rated by 8 analysts.
+Current recommendations for the stock of the company come from 8 analysts.
 On average, analysts expect EPS of $0.12 for the current quarter, with a high estimate of $0.15 and a low estimate of $0.09, while EPS last year was $0.13.
 The consensus estimate for the next quarter is $0.12, with high estimates of $0.18 and low estimates of $0.07.

 Analysts are recommending an EPS of between $0.66 and $0.39 for the fiscal current year, implying an average EPS of $0.55.
 EPS for the following year is $0.64, with 10 analysts recommending between $1.04 and $0.38.